xvik/spock-junit5/README.md

 ### Lifecycle

-Junit extensions support is implemented as global spock extensions and so it would be executed before any other annotation-driven spock extension.
+Junit extensions support is implemented as global spock extension and so it would be executed before any other annotation-driven spock extension.

 The following code shows all possible fixture methods and all possible interceptors